marcellozaniboni/httpiccolo/README.md

 ## First run

-1. Download the executable for your OS for **__the last release__**.
+1. Download the executable for your OS.
-2. Just put the executable file in your filesystem and run it.
+3. Just put the executable file in your filesystem and run it.
-3. You will be asked for questions and the the configuration directory will be created.
+4. You will be asked for questions and the the configuration directory will be created.
-4. By default a configuration subdirectory will be created in the same directory as the executable file.
+5. By default a configuration subdirectory will be created in the same directory as the executable file.
 If you want to use another path, use the command line argument -c to specify it.
-5. You can run "httpiccolo -h" to have a list of available command line arguments.
+6. You can run "httpiccolo -h" to have a list of available command line arguments.

 ## How to build